Our family loves sauteed baby leaf spinach, and we love lasagna, so this Sauteed Spinach Lasagna Recipe was bound to happen!

-- Combine ricotta mixture in a medium/large mixing bowl, add ricotta cheese, eggs (beaten), the remaining 2 Tbsp fresh basil, and 1 tsp salt.
+- Combine ricotta mixture in a medium/large mixing bowl, add ricotta cheese, eggs (beaten), the remaining 2 tablespoon fresh basil, and 1 teaspoon salt.

 - Preheat oven to 375 degrees F (190 degrees C).
 Lightly coat your lasagna pan with oil or use a non-stick cooking spray.